Linuxfabrik/lfops/roles/graylog_server/README.md

 Both tasks only run on the leader node (`graylog_server__is_leader: true`) to avoid duplicates.
 Entries are matched by `title` (inputs) and `index_prefix` (index sets); changing other fields on an existing entry updates it in place.
 To remove an entry, override it in your inventory with `state: 'absent'`.
 Note that the input `port` and `index_prefix` can not be changed after creation; modifying them in the inventory will create a new entry instead of updating the existing one.

+`--check` and `--diff` are supported: a dry-run with both flags prints the per-field delta (only the changed keys) and writes nothing.

 ## Tags